 What is a Chromebook?

-A Chromebook is a laptop that runs on ChromeOS, Google’s rival operating system to Windows and MacOS.
+A Chromebook is a laptop that runs on ChromeOS, Google’s rival operating system to Windows and macOS.
 However, ChromeOS works differently, with an online focus, and you need to have a Google account.

-It's important to note that Windows and Mac software aren’t compatible with a Chromebook – so you need to consider what apps you use, as some may not be available on ChromeOS, while the ChromeOS versions of others may work in slightly different ways from what you're used to.
-That said, many popular apps, including Microsoft Office, are available to download or purchase for a Chromebook, so it's often if you use more specialised software that a Chromebook might not be suitable, or if you like to work offline for long periods of time.
+It's important to note that Windows and Mac software aren’t always compatible with a Chromebook.
+This means you need to consider what apps you use, as some may not be available on ChromeOS, while the ChromeOS versions of others may work in slightly different ways from what you're used to.

-Discover our best laptop deals, covering Chromebooks, Windows laptops and MacBooks – handpicked by our experts.
+Discover our best laptop deals - covering Chromebooks, Windows laptops and MacBooks, handpicked by our experts.

 Quick summary: Chromebook vs Windows laptop vs MacBook